yelanxin/hiresTI/README.md

 >
 > User data is stored under `~/.var/app/com.hiresti.player/`.

-> ⚠️ **Flatpak limitations:** Due to sandbox restrictions, some audio features (such as automatic Pro-Audio profile switching) may have reduced functionality compared to native packages.
+> ⚠️ **Flatpak limitations:** Due to sandbox restrictions, some audio features (such as automatic Pro-Audio profile switching, exclusive mode) may have reduced functionality compared to native packages.
 For the best experience, it is recommended to use the native package for your distribution (RPM, DEB, or Arch).

 ## Upgrade Guide